 Do you have a favorite family Advent tradition?
 Perhaps your family does a Jesse Tree together.
 Or maybe you have an Advent wreath on your dining room table.
 Do you wait until the day after Thanksgiving before turning on Christmas music?

-Advent starts December 2 this year: less than a month away!
 We have a great lineup of recommended family Advent devotional guides for you, no matter what ages your kids are.
 If you’ve never read a family Advent devotional together before, this is a good year to start!
 If you have, perhaps you’ll find a new resource below that can expand on an existing tradition.
 If you are a classroom or Sunday school teacher, you can adapt several of these for classroom use.

 Family Advent Devotional List

 Titles are listed in order of age appropriateness; titles are linked to Redeemed Reader reviews so you can read more about them!
+Titles are also linked to amazon (affiliate links*) or another venue if you decide you’d like to purchase the book or read other reviews.

 For families with young kids (or those who love the Jesse Tree!):

 Unwrapping the Greatest Gift: A Family Celebration of Christmas by Ann Voskamp.
 Bold, symbolic illustrations accompany Voskamp’s meditation on the Jesse tree.
 Jesus is not just the “reason for the season,” he is the greatest gift that’s ever been given!
+Buy from amazon.

 For families with young kids (and up!) who love crafts: